Xomega-Net/Xomega.Docs/docs/generators/data/schema.md

 This generator helps you build a DDL script that creates a SQL Server or PostgreSQL database from your Xomega object model.
 It generates all the necessary tables, columns, primary keys, and foreign key relationships.

-The generated script will be rerunnable and would not create the tables if they have already been created.
+The generated script can be made rerunnable, so that it would not create the tables if they have already been created.

 ## Generator inputs